pigpagnet/save-telegram-chat-history/README.md

 Perhaps, many of us use and like Telegram messenger for conversations with friends.
 However, we were a bit disappointed by the absence of any sort of easy-accessible "Save Conversation" features in the messenger.
 Therefore, we've written a Chrome extension for it!

 ###How It Works
-- Install the Chrome extension "Save Your Telegram History".
+- Install the Chrome extension "Save Telegram Chat History".
 You should now see a new icon in the browser.
 - Visit https://web.telegram.org.
 - Select a peer you want to get history from.
 Scroll up for the complete history.
-- Click the button "Save your Telegram History".
+- Click the button "Save Telegram Chat History".
 - In the popup window select all text (Ctrl+A) and copy it (Ctrl+C).
 - Paste the text into a text editor (Ctrl+V) and save to a local file.
 - Congratulations!
 You are done.